AndrewC101/PokemonAmbrosia/README.md

 - All Pokémon have one or more abilities.
   - Some are the abilities you might expect such a Tyranitar Sandstream.
   - some are different such as Lucario with Intrepid Sword.
-  - some are completely new such as Guardevoir raising light screen upon switch in.
+  - some are completely new such as Gardevoir raising Light Screen upon switch in.

 <img src="/screenshots/rayquaza.png" width="150" height="150" />    <img src="/screenshots/garchomp.png" width="150" height="150" />    <img src="/screenshots/stance.png" width="150" height="150" />